 The cultural attractions in Evora are much more than just traces of the past, although places such as the Colégio do Espírito Santo in the University of Evora or the “Fresco Route” (which shows us the baroque period of Evora) are, on their own, invitations you just can’t say no to.

-In the past years, more and more museums and other points of interest on a cultural level were born in Evora, making this city in Alentejo an amazing place to visit even in hot, cold or rainy weather.
+In the past years, more and more Evora museums and other points of interest on a cultural level were born, making this city in Alentejo an amazing place to visit even in hot, cold or rainy weather.

 The Museu de Évora Evora Museum permanently displays a collection of archaeology, art and the assets from the convents of Evora.
 Apart from that, it also has temporary exhibitions about various topics.